Economic history of Japan: Asuka period (538–710)

 The Yamato polity evolved greatly during the Asuka period, which was concentrated in the Asuka region and exercised power over clans in Kyūshū and Honshū, bestowing titles, some hereditary, on clan chieftains.
 The Yamato name became synonymous with all of Japan as the Yamato rulers suppressed other clans and acquired agricultural lands.
-Based on Chinese modelhi s (including the adoption of the Chinese written language), they developed a system of trade roads and a central administration.
+Based on Chinese models (including the adoption of the Chinese written language), they developed a system of trade roads and a central administration.
 By the mid-seventh century, the agricultural lands had grown to a substantial public domain, subject to central policy.
 The basic administrative unit of the Gokishichidō (五畿七道) system was the county, and society was organized into occupation groups.
 Most people were farmers; others were fishers, weavers, potters, artisans, armorers, and ritual specialists.

 In 645, the Soga clan were overthrown in a coup launched by Prince Naka no Ōe and Fujiwara no Kamatari, the founder of the Fujiwara clan.
 Their government devised and implemented the far-reaching Taika Reforms.
 The Reform began with land reform, based on Confucian ideas and philosophies from China.
 It nationalized all land in Japan, to be distributed equally among cultivators, and ordered the compilation of a household registry as the basis for a new system of taxation.
 What were once called "private lands and private people" (私地私民, shichi shimin) became "public lands and public people" (公地公民, kōchi kōmin), as the court now sought to assert its control over all of Japan and to make the people direct subjects of the throne.
 Land was no longer hereditary but reverted to the state at the death of the owner.
 Taxes were levied on harvests and on silk, cotton, cloth, thread, and other products.
 A corvée (labor) tax was established for military conscription and building public works.